Accusoft/PCC-Viewer-CSharp-Annotation-Layers/README.md

-# PCC Annotation Layers Sample:
+# PrizmDoc Annotation Layers Sample:

-Using a few of the new features introduced by the PCC 10.3 release, we have created a demo illustrating what we believe is the most common use case for layered annotations.
+This is a demo that illustrates what we believe is the most common use case for layered annotations.
 The viewer itself still has no concept of a "user" or how one user might differ from another.
 This is primarily because the viewer does not perform authentication or user validation internally.

 Instead, we can enforce some idea of user ownership by restricting which layers can or cannot load.
 In this demo, we are working with the assumption that all users will  create and own only one annotation layer per document and we identify that layer by the user’s name.
 A user will only be able to see their own layer and any comments left by the "admin" user on their layer.
 We have also created an ‘admin user’ for the purpose of reviewing multiple layers.
 The admin user will have their own layer which will store their comments and they can view all other layers created for the given document.
 The admin view for a document will also toggle on the option to automatically load all layers for a given document.
 All other users will have the option to load layers, that they are permitted to review, on demand.